A Highlander in Her Past – A MacKay Clan Legend

-Even soul mates need a push in the right direction, especially when that direction crosses centuries.
+Even soul mates need a push in the right direction sometimes, especially when that direction crosses centuries.

-Trish Sullivan, archeologist and favorite aunt to the MacKay children never thought she'd regret those words until Ramsay, eldest MacKay lad, hurls them back to the 1400's with a botched transportation spell.
-Now she and Ramsay must find a way back before accidently altering the past and unknowingly changing the future.
-That is, if Trish can survive the first trip across time without losing her life...or her heart.
+Trish Sullivan, archeologist and favorite aunt to the MacKay children never thought she’d regret those words until Ramsay; the eldest MacKay lad hurls them back to the 1400s with a botched transportation spell.
+Now she and Ramsay must find a way back before accidentally altering the past and unknowingly changing the future.
+That is, if Trish can survive the first trip across the web of time without losing her life…or her heart.

-Proving his Highland honor alive and well, Maxwell Sullivan agrees to bind his soul to Trish's in order to save her life.
-But Highland honor isn't much help when Maxwell loses his heart in the bargain to the sassy woman headed back to the future.
+Proving his Highland honor alive and well, Maxwell Sullivan agrees to bind his soul to Trish’s in order to save her life.
+But Highland honor isn’t much help when Maxwell also loses his heart to the sassy woman determined to return to the future.

 A HIGHLANDER IN HER PAST is now available as an audiobook!